Benefits of CRM Software Automation for Manufacturing Businesses

 You should not to stop there though.
 Indeed, integrating a connected customer portal to your website will give your clients a dedicated and personal area where they will be able to access all their order related information, without any intervention from your sales teams.
 This is a must have functionality that allows your customer to place orders themselves, check stock availability and track deliveries.
 Available 24/7, it means sales can concentrate on selling, whilst customers are on auto pilot.
 A true bi-directional growth accelerator.

 Whether your business produces standard goods or bespoke products, the BOM (bill of material) is a core element of every manufacturing operation.
 Today’s manufacturing environment is more complex than ever.
 And with that complexity comes BOMs with longer chains that require accurate costing.
 By integrating accounting into an ERP system, data on BOMs can be analyzed to cost the factory and its products accurately.
 Understandably, this is impactful in volume environments where a fraction of cost can mean the loss, or gain, of millions of pounds, but also in small quantities discrete manufacturing companies where single unit or short lot production of specialized, premium value units can result in loss or gain as well if costs are correctly weighted.
 The integration of accounting and ERP gives businesses a clear shot at accurately costing the operation.

 Xapsys has helped several UK based small and medium manufacturing companies optimize the way they work and transform their production, making it more efficient and more profitable.
-A Sage developer, we deliver and implement CRM, Manufacturing Software Solutions, Business Intelligence and more for companies using Sage50Cloud and Sage200, that will save your business money with no expensive hidden costs and set up charges.
+A Sage developer, we deliver and implement CRM, Manufacturing Software Solutions, Business Intelligence and more for companies using Sage50Cloud and Sage200, which will save your business money with no expensive hidden costs and set-up charges.